seryafarma/DataScratch/README.md

 # DataScratch
-A scratchpad that I make for prototyping and learning about descriptive statistics.
+A scratchpad that I make for learning data science in R and in python.